Comptroller of the Treasury of Maryland v. Wynne: Case background

 Like most other U.S. states, Maryland imposes a tax on the income residents earn both in Maryland and out-of-state as well as on the income earned within Maryland by non-residents.
 The Maryland income tax consists of both a "state" income tax and a "county" income tax, both of which are collected by the state's comptroller of the treasury.
 Residents who earn income outside of Maryland may receive a credit against the state, but not the county income tax for income taxes paid on that income to other states.
 Nonresidents who earn income in Maryland must pay the state income tax and, in lieu of the county income tax, a "special nonresident tax" that was set at a rate "equal to the lowest county income tax rate set by any Maryland county."

 In 2006, Maryland residents Brian and Karen Wynne, a married couple, earned income from other states through an S corporation, which filed state income tax returns in 39 states.
 An S Corporation passes income through to its shareholders for income tax purposes; in contrast, C corporations are considered separate entities from their shareholders for income tax purposes.
 On their 2006 tax return, the Wynnes claimed an income tax credit against both their state and county income taxes.
 The office of the Comptroller of the Treasury allowed the credit against the state, but not the county, income tax and, accordingly, assessed a deficiency.
 The Hearings and Appeals Section of the Comptroller's Office and, on appeal, the Maryland Tax Court both upheld the assessment.
 The Circuit Court for Howard County reversed, finding that the county income tax system violated the Commerce Clause.
 The Maryland Court of Appeals, the state's highest court, upheld the Circuit Court's ruling that Maryland's income tax scheme violated the Commerce Clause, finding that the tax scheme violated the fair apportionment and nondiscrimination prongs of the four-prong test enunciated by the Supreme Court in Complete Auto Transit, Inc. v.
 Brady.

+The State of Maryland filed a petition for certiorari to the United States Supreme Court, which asked for the views of the Solicitor General of the United States.
+Solicitor General Donald B. Verrilli Jr. filed a brief recommending that the Supreme Court take the case and reverse the judgement of the Maryland state courts.
+On May 27, 2014, the Supreme Court announced that they would take the case.
+Oral arguments were heard on November 12 and the court's opinion was released on May 18, 2015.

 Opinion of the Court

-Timeline

-The case was first considered at the court's January 10, 2014 conference, and the view of the Solicitor General was then requested.
-The Solicitor General's amicus brief was received on April 4.
-The Supreme Court considered the case at their conferences on May 15 and May 22, after which they granted certiorari on May 27.
-Oral arguments were heard on November 12 and the court's opinion was released on May 18, 2015.